iturdikulov/notes/Nova_Byrne-Tech_yourself_computer_science.md

 Study all nine subjects below, in roughly the presented order, using either the suggested textbook or video lecture series, but ideally both.
 Aim for 100-200 hours of study of each topic, then revisit favorites throughout your career 🚀.

-TODO: use anchors links to sections
+- [ ] use anchors links to sections

 - [[computer_programming|Programming]]